Lushan Conference: Downfall of Peng Dehuai

-On July 23, Mao showed Peng's letter to his comrades and asked them to express their views on the issue.
+On July 17, Mao publicly showed Peng's private letter to his comrades and asked them to express their views on the issue.
 Peng made no further substantive argument other than for the party to immediately withdraw from political initiatives in rural areas.
 Peng's position found no support among other conference attendees, as it amounted to "political suicide" for the party.
 For example, Zhou Enlai, normally a mediator between the left and right sides of the party, was extremely critical of Peng.
 Additionally, Peng's position would mean de facto realignment with Soviet approaches at a time when Mao had been trying to find an independent path in terms of both foreign and domestic policy approaches.

-By the time of the Plenum, which immediately followed the Lushan Conference, Peng had become politically isolated and stripped from his position as Defence Minister, replaced by Marshal Lin Biao.
+By the time of the Plenum, which immediately followed the Lushan Conference, Peng had become politically isolated and stripped from his position as Defence Minister.
 The Lushan Plenum adopted a resolution denouncing "the anti-Party clique headed by Peng Duhai."

 In contrast to Peng, Mao's position was that peasant enthusiasm was positive because political development required mass momentum.
 Mao continued to believe that the experiment of giving the peasantry a political role should be continued.
 His view was that initiatives like self-organizing agricultural tasks, self-managed schools, and cooperative medical services should continue wherever possible.
 Mao nonetheless agreed that specific objectives had to be made more realistic and that the absurd bureaucratic boasting regarding production quotas had to be stopped.